 As the resident Executive Director of Operations and Logistics, the task of campsite management and entertainment liaison falls to me.
 Once a week or so, we would sit down, and I would make a truckload of phone calls and make the next lot of bookings – we try not to book too far ahead, to give us a certain level of flexibility in our itinerary.
 Our first trip, I would use the notepad in my filofaux, and very quickly, I developed a set format in how I liked to record the information I needed.
 Town at the top with number of nights.
 Dates in and out.
 Name, address and phone numbr of the campground, and then under that, the cost I was quoted, any deposit paid, and if they belonged to a loyalty program.
 The bottom half of the page would be where I would make a note of things we wanted to see or tours I’d booked.

 Not long after that, we started planning our next trip, and I stuffed a heap of paper in an empty A5 binder and started making notes.
 Finally, before this last trip, I managed to spent some quality time with my computer and get them all prettified:

 Lesson plans in section three, using my homeschool papers printed at A5 size (full HS planner tour coming soon):

 These are the exact pages I use every single trip, and man have they made my life easier…and prettier than a bog standard notebook!
-If you think it might work for you as well, I’ve listed it on etsy here.
+If you think it might work for you as well, I’ve listed it in the shop here.

 Today has been a crazy day.
 Sleep-ins due to storms scaring little girls overnight.
 School, two lots of photos, and wrapping up this session before our school break next week.
 Another storm is coming through and I have an art journal idea and a crochet blanket calling my name.
 I’m thinking a cuppa and some crafting while the smalls read and play sounds like a pleasant way to pass the rest of the afternoon…